 To soften stubborn dry patches on rough elbows and knees, opt for a rich, hydrating scrub.
 "I use a simple mix of honey and sugar," says Ford makeup artist Lisa Trunda.
 Studies show that humectant honey reduces inflammation, and sugar (applied topically) increases circulation in skin, says Miami dermatologist Jeremy Green, MD.

 "This can be especially helpful in winter when blood flow is typically diverted from the skin to keep your core warm."

 If your arms or legs look scaly, try a 12 percent lactic acid lotion like AmLactin Moisturizing Body Lotion ($15; drugstore.com).

 "Cleopatra used to bathe in milk because of the lactic acid," Dr. Barba notes.
 "It's an incredibly effective moisturizer, and it also works as a powerful exfoliant, so those scales go away."

-We like C. Booth Original Bath & Body Oil ($10; Ulta) with a mix of natural oils (olive, sesame, sunflower, evening primrose).
+C. Booth Original Bath & Body Oil ($10; Ulta) with a mix of natural oils (olive, sesame, sunflower, evening primrose).

 Follow with a generous slathering of lotion once you’ve toweled off.

 "It'll brighten your skin, and your moisturizer can penetrate better if you don't have a 50-car pileup of dead cells," Dr. Rodan says.

 Pick super-gentle exfoliators when using for chest and back like tiny, rounded polyethylene microbeads.